OlivierSohn/hamazed/imj-engine/README.md

 # What is it?

 A 2d-terminal game engine with:
-- Discrete geometry
+- Collisions
-- Color animations (interpolated colors)
+- Lasers
-- Text animations (location and color)
+- Geometry

 # Projects using it